taher435/taher435.github.io/about.md

 * Scale up from p/m fit
 * Building and maintaining the infrastructure

-I am currently working as a CTO at <a href="http://cialfogroup.com" target="_blank">CIALFO</a>.
-We are building a platform to make college application process easy, efficient and accessible.
+I am currently working as a Senior Engineer at <a href="https://honestbee.sg" target="_blank">honestbee</a>.
+We are building a on demand platform for groceries, laundry and food.

 ### Contact me